mansourka06/mansourka06/README.md

 <br>
 <p>I am a passionate <strong>DevOps and Cloud Engineer</strong>strong> with a strong focus on automation and innovation.
 I specialize in designing and implementing scalable solutions using AWS, CI/CD pipelines, and Infrastructure as Code (IaC).
 My goal is to streamline development workflows, enhance system reliability, and accelerate delivery through modern DevOps practices.</p>

-<p>I’m a <strong> DevOps and Cloud Engineer</strong> and passionate about creating and sharing tech content for IT, especially Cloud and DevOps technologies.</p><p>
-My professional experience has enabled me to acquire practical skills in configuring infrastructure automation, creating automated deployments, containerization and management of applications and services based on Linux & Windows platforms in the cloud and on-promise servers.
-<br><br>
-<p>I’m skilled in Cloud Computing <strong>(AWS, Openstack)</strong>, Linux OS <strong>(Debian, RedHat)</strong>, DevOps, CI/CD & Automation <strong>(Jenkins, GitLab-Ci, Github Actions)</strong>, Infrastructure as Code <strong>(Terraform)</strong>, Configuration Management <strong>(Ansible)</strong> and Containerization <strong>(Docker, Kubernetes)</strong> and NetWork Technologies.</p>

 <!-- Current projects-->
 <h3 align="left">
     <font size="+2" face="Verdana">Current projects</font>
 </h3>
-- I work on Production DevOps project with infrastructure automation, Microservices, containers and creating CI/CD deployments of application on Linux & Windows platforms in the cloud and on-promise servers.
+- I work on Production DevOps project with infrastructure automation(IaC), Microservices, containers and creating CI/CD deployments of application on Linux & Windows platforms in the cloud and on-promise servers.

 ### DevOps Stack